-- 1. The first initial announcement will be made to the Early Education Director and/or Operations Manager, and/or Facilities Coordinator. - 2.
+- 1. The first initial announcement will be made to the SRO and Early Education Director and/or Operations Manager, and/or Facilities Coordinator. - 2.
 The front office phone operators will be informed that the center is in lockdown.
 The phone operator that receives the notice for lock down will make a group page announcement to access the intercom and say, "The Center is going into lock down.
 Please report to your classrooms."
 (Staff and children will stay in their room until informed that the lock down has been lifted.)
 BOTH CLASSROOM DOORS WILL STAY LOCKED AT THIS TIME. - 3.
 Family Community Partnership Coordinators and Health Manager and Housekeepers will be posted at the inside of each exit doors.
-The Director or Operations Manager will go to the Command Center for the EBCI Emergency Management Team. - 4.
+The Director or Operations Manager will go to the Command Center for the EBCI Emergency Management Team.
+The SRO will be on-site and in contact with dispatch. - 4.
 Phone Operators will remain at the phone to relay instructions from the Early Education Director or Operations Manager.
-(Whichever is at the Command Center) Education Curriculum Manager and/or Facilities Coordinator will carry these out. - 5.
-Kitchen staff will be available to distribute food and water. - 6.
+(Whomever is at the Command Center) Education Curriculum Manager and/or Facilities Coordinator will carry these out. - 5.
+Kitchen staff will be available to distribute food and water, if they are on site (given the time of day). - 6.
 Classroom Supervisors will do room checks for safety, needs and supplies etc. - 7.
 Health Manager, Family Community Partnership Manager, HR Administrator and the Fiscal Manager will move throughout the building to assist wherever they are needed. - 8.
 When it is deemed that it is safe to lift the lockdown, the phone operator that receives the announcement will page and say, "The lock down has been lifted and you may now resume regular schedule."